 It is set to 1 in a QoS Data or Management frame transmitted with a value of HT_GF, HT_MF, or VHT, or S1G for the FORMAT parameter of the TXVECTOR to indicate that the frame contains an HT Control field.

-It is set to 1 in an S1G RTS frame to indicate that the intended recipient of the frame has permission to extend the TXOP as described in 9.51.5.4 (Relay-shared TXOP protection mechanisms).
+It is set to 1 in an RTS frame transmitted with a value of S1G for the FORMAT parameter of the TXVECTOR to indicate that the intended recipient of the frame has permission to extend the TXOP as described in 9.51.5.4 (Relay-shared TXOP protection mechanisms).

 Otherwise, the Order field is set to 0.